davidliwei/awesome-CRISPR/README.md

 - [casTLE](https://bitbucket.org/dmorgens/castle) - [Python] - Based on the empirical Bayesian framework to account for multiple sources of variability, including reagent efficacy and off-target effects.
 - [CaRpools](https://github.com/boutroslab/caRpools) - [R] - A pipeline for end-to-end analysis of pooled CRISPR/Cas9 screening data.
 Including in-depth analysis of screening quality and sgRNA phenotypes.
 - [CERES](https://depmap.org/ceres/) - [R] -  An algorithm to estimate gene-dependency levels from CRISPR-Cas9 essentiality screens while accounting for this effect.
+- [CRISPRCloud2](http://crispr.nrihub.org/) - [webserver] - A secure, convenient, and precise analysis pipeline for the deconvolution of your CRISPR pooled screening data.
 - [HitSelect](https://github.com/diazlab/) - [matlab] - A comprehensive tool for high-complexity-pooled screen analysis.
 - [JACKS](https://github.com/felicityallen/JACKS) - [Python] - A Bayesian method that jointly analyses screens performed with the same guide RNA library.
 - [MAGeCK](https://bitbucket.org/liulab/mageck) - [Python] - Model-based Analysis of Genome-wide CRISPR-Cas9 Knockout (MAGeCK) for prioritizing single-guide RNAs, genes and HiTSelectpathways in genome-scale CRISPR/Cas9 knockout screens.